 This effect of carnitine in cells promotes better lipid metabolism, which enhances the normal progressive movement of sperm cells.

-Furthermore, ALC is high in antioxidants, which can aid sperm maturation by protecting them from oxidative damage, increasing the number of normal-shaped, motile sperms [11].
+Furthermore, the Journal of Assisted Reproduction and Genetics found that ALC is high in antioxidants, which can aid sperm maturation by protecting them from oxidative damage, increasing the number of normal-shaped, motile sperms [11].

 6. Vitamin B12

-By stimulating the testes to produce normal and motile mature sperm cells, men with infertility concerns can restore their fertility.
+By stimulating the testes to produce healthy, mobile, mature sperm cells, men experiencing infertility issues can potentially restore their fertility.

 7. Zinc